w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 ## Polkadot JS Browser Extension

-The Polkadot JS Extension provides a reasonable balance of security and usability.
+The Polkadot-JS Browser Extension (simply referred to as Polkadot Extension) provides a reasonable balance of security and usability.
 It provides a separate local mechanism to generate your address and interact with Polkadot.

 This method involves installing the Polkadot JS extension and using it as a “virtual vault," separate